Table of Contents

 Responsibilities for Safeguarding Electronic Protected Health Information Are Defined by the HIPAA Final Rule

-Given the surrounding lack of standards for what qualifies as “HIPAA-compliant hosting,” there is a positive for covered entities: Business associates (BAs – this includes HIPAA-compliant web hosting providers) are now responsible for data in the same manner as covered entities (healthcare providers, plans, and data clearinghouses) are – after implementation of the Omnibus HIPAA Final Rule (often called just the Final Rule or Omnibus Rule; activated March 26, 2013).
+Given the broader lack of formal standards defining what specifically qualifies as “HIPAA-compliant hosting,” there is at least one important advantage for covered entities.
+Business associates (BAs), including HIPAA-compliant web hosting providers, are required to safeguard data in much the same way covered entities do.
+Covered entities include healthcare providers, health plans, and healthcare clearinghouses.
+This shared responsibility became firmly established following the implementation of the Omnibus HIPAA Final Rule (commonly referred to as the Final Rule or Omnibus Rule), which took effect on March 26, 2013.

 Following passage of the rule, business associates “are liable for PHI uses and disclosures and HIPAA Security Rule compliance.”
 “Additionally, BAs with their subcontractors, while BAs – not covered entities – are also now responsible for responding to any noncompliant subcontractors.”